remroc/LED-s-Signal/README.md

 # "LED's Signal" (Let's signal !)

-This is an educational project I had a lot of fun with.
+This is an educational project I have a lot of fun with.

 Goal is to use LED panel x Raspberry Pi to display any info or signals (ie. trading, transport, weather and more)